Wok & Skillet

 Homemade pineapple jam for pineapple jam tarts

-In a large saucepan, combine the grated pineapple, 2 ½ cups of sugar, 1 cinnamon stick, 1 star anise, 3 whole cloves and 2 tablespoons of lemon juice.
+Transfer the grated pineapple to a large saucepan, then add 2 ½ cups of sugar, 1 cinnamon stick, 1 star anise, 3 whole cloves and 2 tablespoons of lemon juice.

 Pineapple Jam Tarts